Select Page

 The Context: A Divided Berlin

-After World War II, Germany was divided into four occupation zones, each controlled by one of the victorious Allied powers: the United States, Great Britain, France, and the Soviet Union.
-The same applied to the German capital, Berlin, despite being deep within the Soviet occupation zone.
-Political tensions escalated between the Soviet Union and the Western Allies as each side aimed to expand their influence in a shattered post-war Europe.
+After World War II, Germany was divided into four occupation zones, each controlled by one of the victorious Allied powers: Four major countries led the way with the United States, Great Britain, France, and the Soviet Union.
+Berlin faced the same situation because it remained fully inside Soviet occupation zone limits.
+After World War II ended the Soviet Union and the Western Allies competed to expand their influence across Europe’s troubled landscape.

 The Blockade Begins